MINI Electric review: interior, dashboard & comfort

 There's been several other special editions of the MINI line-up over the years, too, including the Shadow Edition from 2021 and 2022's Multitone Edition, each receiving numerous styling tweaks and unique touches.

 Infotainment, apps & sat nav

 The MINI Electric's interior is logically laid-out and simple to operate, with the large eight-inch touchscreen display situated within the familiar central roundel.
 For 2021, the system was updated with split-screen functionality.
 There’s also a click wheel on the lower console, which makes the system easy to navigate on the move, while additional touch operation gives it further functionality, which is useful when you're parked.

 Apple CarPlay is standard, so if you’re an iPhone user, you’ll be fine.
-MINI still refuses to offer its cars with Android Auto, however, which feels somewhat restrictive in this day and age.
-At least the sat nav works well – so those without the latest smartphone software are reasonably well catered for.
+MINI still refuses to offer its cars with Android Auto, though, which feels somewhat restrictive in this day and age.
+At least the sat nav works well, so those without the latest smartphone software are reasonably well catered for.
 Every car comes with MINI’s Connected App, which shows the location of public charging points, as well as stats on the car’s energy consumption and charge status, plus the ability to pre-heat or cool the cabin.

 In This Review